umarhassan-mitodl/sts.050-spring-2016/content/pages/syllabus.md

 Field Trips
 -----------

-There will be some "field trips" to other places on campus, such as the {{% resource_link "0302076d-d191-4f95-9df8-b0dece56615e" "Institute Archives" %}} and the {{% resource_link "1aeecfee-d92f-44c9-9cb6-e7e5eeaddcfe" "MIT Museum" %}} that are scheduled during class periods.
-In addition, I will call attention to various {{% resource_link "1243c5d1-b448-415c-b2ac-3aa17792b513" "Centennial Celebration" %}} events and arrange an occasional "field trip" or outing that I think will enhance your appreciation of MIT's history.
+There will be some "field trips" to other places on campus, such as the [Institute Archives](https://libraries.mit.edu/archives/) and the [MIT Museum](http://web.mit.edu/museum/) that are scheduled during class periods.
+In addition, I will call attention to various [Centennial Celebration](http://mit2016.mit.edu/) events and arrange an occasional "field trip" or outing that I think will enhance your appreciation of MIT's history.
 These extracurricular trips are completely voluntary and will have absolutely no bearing on your grade.

 Grading
 -------